Trunk-based development

 main

 branch in trunk-based development.
-With this approach, peers integrate each other's changes on an hourly or even minute-by-minute basis, ensuring the base they're working off of is never stale.Granular code reviews: Trunk-based development encourages smaller, "stacked" changes off of
+With this approach, peers integrate each other's changes on an hourly or minute-by-minute basis, ensuring the base they're working off of is never stale.Granular code reviews: Trunk-based development encourages smaller, "stacked" changes off of

 trunk